 A wonderful couple of days (Day 1).

-The first new species of the trip then whizzed passed, a Blue / Southern Hawker (Aeshna cyanea) several more of both sexes were seen over the two days.
+The first new species of the trip then whizzed past, a Blue / Southern Hawker (Aeshna cyanea) several more of both sexes were seen over the two days.

 Down by the river several Western Willow Spreadwings (Lestes viridis) were still flying and on the driveway a male Common Darter (Sympertrum striolatum) was perched on some brambles.